MeganArms/FSMIA/README.md

 - Find the diffusion coefficient, D, and plot the mean squared displacement against time steps.

 ### Visualize results
+- Run in the command window:
 ```
-ShowMarker(obj,1);
+ShowMarker(movie1,1);
 ```
 This visualizes all the particles that are detected on frame one.
+The numbers are the trajectory numbers associated with the particle, which are zero if the particle stays for fewer than one frame.
 Pick a trajectory number on a particle (not 0), e.g. 10.

+- Run in the command window
 ```
-plotTrajectory(obj,10,'on');
+plotTrajectory(movie1,10,'on');
 ```
 This will create an `avi` movie of trajectory 10 overlaid on the corresponding frames of the input video.